ArmaanCPro/PremakeTemplate/README.md

 ## Included
 - Sample code
-- '.gitignore' for Visual Studio.
+- `.gitignore` for Visual Studio.
 You can add your ide/platform specific excludes
-- '.editorconfig' which currently uses a unix style
+- `.editorconfig` which currently uses a unix style
 - Hopefully working sample code

 ## License
-- UNLICENSE for this (see 'UNLICENSE.txt')
+- UNLICENSE for this (see `UNLICENSE.txt`)
-- Premake is licensed under the BSD 3-Clause License (see 'LICENSE.txt')
+- Premake is licensed under the BSD 3-Clause License (see `LICENSE.txt`)